Last updated on .

 If you look closely at the column capitals, you’ll notice the monograms of Justinian and Theodora.
 They were added at the beginning of the construction process in 548, the year Theodora died.
 You can also find various inscriptions on other columns as well as the initials of construction workers on marble floor panels.

-Bema of the Basilica of Saint John
+Bema of the Basilica of St. John

 The bema sits at the end of the nave and is surrounded by several columns.
 It was the location of the tomb of Saint John.
 The tomb was underneath the bema, while the altar stood atop the tomb under a dome supported by four columns.

 Pilgrims on their way to Jerusalem would visit the church and collect dust from the tomb.
-It was said that the dust was touched by the breath of Saint John, who was believed to be not dead, but rather sleeping underneath.
+It was said that the dust was touched by the breath of St. John, who was believed to be not dead, but rather sleeping underneath.
 This dust was called “manna” and it was thought to be holy and have healing powers.

 The tomb was first excavated from 1920 to 1922 by Greek archaeologist G.A.
 Sotiriou.
 It contained four burial chambers but all were empty.
 It’s unknown who was buried in the chambers.
 Pope Paul VI visited and prayed there on July 26, 1967.
 A plaque on the site commemorates the event.